kuma35/thinking-forth-jp/sphinx/chapter6.rst

 The word may—depending on the condition—alter the control flow so that the remaining words in each definition will be skipped.
 This approach has certain disadvantages as well.
-We’ll discuss this technique—pros and cons—in .
+We’ll discuss this technique—pros and cons—in Chapter Eight.

 More benign examples of factoring-out control structures include case statements, which eliminate nested s, and multiple exit loops (the construct).
-We’ll also discuss these topics in .
+We’ll also discuss these topics in Chapter Eight.

 Factoring Out Names
 -------------------